-Mock Board evaluations will be scheduled on March 24th and March 25th, 2021.
-Students will be assigned to one of these dates by the instructor.

-LIT Dental Hygiene Program MOCK BOARD COMPETENCY

-DHYG 2262

-LIT Competency Statement

-Student Date:

-Instructor Perio Stage H G I II III IV

-Patient Prophy Class 0 1 2 3 4 5 6 7 8

-ria will be used to determine a competency of his evaluation.
-Failure to achieve a 75% will Grade Acceptable Unacceptable

-Seve nty five percent (75%) is needed to be acceptable.
-Possible Points Points Earned 1 Case Selection 3 2 Surface Selection requirements 5 3 Calculus detection: 12 surfaces of calculus (3 teeth) (1 pt each) 12 4 Periodontal Probing measurement exercise: 6 pockets (2 teeth) (1 pt each) 6 5 Calculus removal (12 surfaces) (5.5 points each) 6 Tissue management (1 pt deducted for each site of minor tissue trauma) 7 All surfaces free of biofilm and extrinsic stain 8 All surfaces free of supragingival and subgingival calculus TOTAL POINTS EARNED 100
+LIT Dental Hygiene Program CLINICAL EVALUATION COMPETENCY DHYG 2262 Competency Statement ccepted scientific t tic services designe ocal etiologic facto pted clinical and be nd educational serv ices, instruments, e ed to achieve rs to prevent ehavioral vices and Stude ent Date: Instr uctor Perio Stage HGI II III IV Patie nt Prophy Class 0 1 2 3 4 5678 75% ia will be used to determine a competency of is evaluation.
+Failure to achieve a 75% will Grade Acceptable Unacceptable Seve nty five perce Possible Points Points Earned 1 Case Select exam in 2 h ion (current FMX or pano, appropriate anes ours) thesia, complete 3 2 ection requirements (12 clickable surfaces, 1 ortho bands, or 6mm+ pockets) no Class 3 furcation 5 3 Calculus de tection: 12 surfaces of calculus (3 teeth) (1 pt each) 12 4 Periodontal each) Probing measurement exercise: 12 pockets (2 teeth) $(^{1}/{2} pt$ 6 5 Calculus rea moval (12 surfaces) (5.5 points each) 66 6 Tissue man agement (1 pt deducted for each site of mind or tissue trauma) 3 7 All surfaces free of biofilm and extrinsic stain 1 All surfaces free of supragingival and subgingival calculus Final case presentation: Clean pt napkin, mouth rinsed, tray &amp; instruments clean &amp; tidy.
+TOTAL PO 100 СОМ COMMENTS:

-COMMENTS:

-FOLLOW UP APPOINTMENT WITH PERIODONTAL PATIENT
+PERIODONTAL MAINTENANCE PATIENT

 During the Fall semester, a periodontal patient was completed in the clinic setting.
 This patient had a care plan, formal patient education sessions, and was tracked on their progress throughout their treatment.
-This semester, the patient will return for a follow-up appointment.
-At this appointment, you will be reviewing all the patients' data collection and updating it where applicable.
-You will perform plaque and bleeding indices, gingival index, and a comparison periodontal charting.
+This semester, the patient will return for a periodontal maintenance appointment.
+At this appointment, you will be reviewing all the patient data collection and updating it where applicable.
+You will perform plaque and bleeding indices, gingival index, and periodontal charting.

 Page 12 of this syllabus also specifies the procedures to be completed.
 Be thorough in the documentation and/or updates on this patient.
-At the conclusion of the treatment and after the patient education session, you will write a follow-up periodontal maintenance care plan comparing your findings from last semester to this semester.
-You will find the worksheet and rubric on pages 30-33.
+At the conclusion of the treatment and after the patient education session, you will write a periodontal maintenance post-care plan comparing your findings from last semester to this semester.
+You will discuss the relationships of your findings to the patient's state of periodontal disease progression.
+Care plan template and rubric are on pages 31-33.